THE 2020 GLEN COVE ST. PATRICK’S DAY PARADE HAS BEEN CANCELLED DUE TO THE COVID-19 VIRUS CRISIS

 The Grand Marshal of this year’s parade is Gerard “Gerry” Herbert.
 Gerry is a native of County Galway, Ireland and a longtime resident of Glen Cove, where he runs a successful HVAC business and has for many years been deeply involved in running the Glen Cove St. Patrick’s Day Parade.
 Aides to the Grand Marshal are educator Carolyn Masterson McGillicuddy and auto specialist Eric Hill.

 The Parade has taken place annually since 1989.
-It has grown to be the largest annual parade in Glen Cove and a joyous celebration that is eagerly awaited each Spring by all residents of the North Shore and the entire Long Island community.
+It has grown to be the largest annual parade in Glen Cove and a joyous celebration that is eagerly awaited each Spring by residents of Long Island.

 The Parade begins to form up at 12 noon in the area of the Finley Middle School on Forest Avenue.
-It steps off at 1 pm, following the usual route through downtown Glen Cove to St. Patrick’s Church.
-There is very ample parking in the municipal garages and at the end of the parade route.
+It steps off at 1 pm, following a route through downtown Glen Cove to St. Patrick’s Church.
+There is ample parking in Glen Cove’s municipal parking garages and at the end of the parade route.
 Shuttle buses will run between the parking areas and the formation area.

 Past and Present Grand Marshals

 It is our custom each year to honor a person as “Grand Marshal” of the Glen Cove St. Patrick’s Day Parade, and one or more additional individuals as “Aides to the Grand Marshal’: